nowsun/GameVision/README.md

 * Game (game framework that drives gvt.
 All system events is managed by a derive game object)
 * All supported resources can be loaded from a standard zip archive

+## Installation
+* [Download](https://github.com/tinyBigGAMES/GameVision/archive/main.zip) and unzip to a desired location on your computer
+* Add **installdir/libs** to Delphi's Library search path or to your projects search path
+* Add GVT.pas to your project to access toolkit features
+* See examples and GVDocs.exe for information on usage and API information

 ## Usage
 This is a minimal example of using the GameVision Toolkit: